plewis/plewis.github.io/phylogenetics/lab-revdiv.md

 #### Setting up the tree submodel

 Take a look at the "Load data and tree" and "Birth-death tree model" sections of the _strict.Rev_ file.
-Note that we are assigning only the first tree in _trees.txt_ to the variable `T` (there is only 1 tree in that file, but RevBayes stores the trees it reads in a vector, so you have to add the `[1]` to select the first anyway).
+Note that we are assigning only the first tree in _simulated.tre_ to the variable `T` (there is only 1 tree in that file, but RevBayes stores the trees it reads in a vector, so you have to add the `[1]` to select the first anyway).

-The functions beginning with `dn` (e.g. `dnExponential` and `dnBDP`) are probability distributions.
+The functions beginning with `dn` (e.g. `dnExponential` and `dnBirthDeath`) are probability distributions.
 Thus, `birth_rate` is a parameter that is assigned an Exponential prior distribution having rate 0.01, and `timetree` is a compound parameter representing the tree and its branching times that is assigned a Birth Death Process (BDP) prior distribution.
 The BDP is a submodel, like the +I or +G rate heterogeneity submodels: it has its own parameters (**lambda**, **mu**, **rho**, and **rootAge**) all of which are fixed except for `birth_rate`.

 The `setValue` function used on the last line sets the starting value of a parameter that is allowed to vary.
 In this case, we are using setValue to start off our MCMC analysis with the true tree and true edge lengths.